Relintai/pandemonium_engine_docs/tutorials/introduction/first_look_at_the_editor.md

 ![](img/editor_intro_language.png)

-First look at Godot's editor
+First look at Pandemonium's editor
 ----------------------------

 When you open a new or an existing project, the editor's interface appears.